 Eph. ii.
 3. And were by nature the children of wrath.
-Psa. li.
-5. Behold I was shapen in iniquity; and in sin did my mother conceive me.
+Ps. li.
+5. Behold, I was shapen in iniquity; and in sin did my mother conceive me.
 Eph. ii.
 1. Dead in trespasses and sins.
 Rom. v.
 17. By one man's offence death reigned.
 Chap. vi.
 23. For the wages of sin is death.
 Chap. viii.
-7. Because the carnal mind is enmity against God; for it is not subject to the law of God, neither indeed can be.
-8. So then, they that are in the flesh cannot please God.
-Gal. iii.
+7. Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
+8. So then, they that are in the flesh cannot please God: Gal. iii.
 10. Cursed is every one that continueth not in all things which are written in the book of the law to do them.

-We therefore condemn the following errors, and testify against all who maintain them:

-1. "That Adam was not a covenant head and

-representative to all his posterity."

-2. "That none of Adam's posterity is esteemed

-guilty, or condemned on account of his first trans-
+- 1. "That Adam was not a covenant head and representative to all his posterity. - 2.
+"That none of Adam's posterity is esteemed guilty or condemned on account of his first transgression.

-gression."

-3. "That fallen man is not so depraved but he is able to please God, and offer acceptable worship in his own natural strength."
+20. "That fallen man is not so depraved but he is able to please God, and offer acceptable worship in his own natural strength."